 Where Squadcast falls short

 Fewer enterprise features.
-If you need PagerDuty-level scheduling complexity (follow-the-sun with shadows and 20-rule escalation policies), Squadcast's scheduling engine is simpler.
+If you need PagerDuty-level scheduling complexity (follow-the-sun with shadows and 20-rule escalation policies), Squadcast's engine is simpler.

 Is Squadcast right for you?